Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/03-Intro-to-NGS-data-analysis-II.md

 # index the BAMs
 samtools index *sortedByCoord.out.bam
 ```
-Note that I change `--outSAMtype` to `BAM sortedByCoord` so that we dont have to convert SAM to BAM and run `sort`.
+Note that I change `--outSAMtype` to `BAM sortedByCoord` so that we don't have to convert SAM to BAM and run `sort`.

-View the reports quickly:
+View the STAR alignment reports quickly:
 ```bash
 ls *Log.final.out | while read x; do yes '' | sed 4q